JELCRAWFORD/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ### All platforms:
   - Once the screen comes up, press enter a few times to wake things up.
 This will give you a "console" view of what is happening on your Edison.
   - Now you will see a login prompt for the edison on the console screen.
 Login using the username "root" (all lowercase) and no password.
 This will have us ready to reboot from the command line when we are ready.
+You will need to be sure to be in root for your setup.
   - Don't resize your console window: it will likely mess up your terminal's line wrapping.
 (Once you get wifi working and connect with SSH you can resize safely.)

 ## Flashing image onto the Edison